dottedmag/dottedmag.net/src/blog/01-de-drm.md

 - there is always a device named `card<N>`.
 It accepts all requests: for controlling the display (KMS[^kms]) and for rendering operations.
   If `card<N>` belongs to a pure display controller, then it won't accept any rendering operations, of course.
+This device has a concept of "DRM master"&mdash: only one process can control it at any time, as allowing several processes change resolution, reconfigure outputs or update screen at the same time won't bring any useful results.
 - GPUs typically expose second device named `renderD<N>`.
 This device accepts only rendering operations.
-However this device does have the concept of "DRM master"&mdash;the process controlling the device&mdash;as rendering does not involve global operations such as changing the display mode or updating the framebuffer, so there is no need to limit concurrent access.
+However this device not does have the concept of "DRM master" as rendering does not involve global operations such as changing the display mode or updating the framebuffer, so there is no need to limit concurrent access.

 Matching `card<N>` and `renderD<N>` devices used to be awkward: the numbers are not the same for the devices of one card.
 The algorithm was bus-dependent: